Outercourse: 7 great ideas for pleasure

-If you and your partner perform outercourse correctly, the chances of getting pregnant are almost 0 per cent.
+If you and your partner perform outercourse correctly, the chances of getting pregnant are almost zero.
 With anal sex and rubbing your genitals with your partners, there is a chance that semen or pre-ejaculate can get into the vagina.
-So if you want to be 100 per cent sure, use a condom.
+So if you want to be 100 percent sure, use a condom.

 Are there benefits?

-Outercourse is free, has no side effects, and can be a pleasurable way to have safer sex especially when no semen and vaginal fluids are exchanged.
+Outercourse has no side effects and can be a pleasurable way to have safer sex especially when no semen and vaginal fluids are exchanged.